nikaiser/portfolio_docs/src/content/pages/about/index.md

 ### Sports

-I spend as much time as I can outside, hiking, climbing, mountain biking, and snowboarding are my seasonally dependent go-to's.
-I've participated in a variety of club sports over the years, including soccer, tennis, dodgeball, and as the founder of the Fox Point Booters.
-A competitive league team in Providence, RI.
+I spend as much time as I can outside.
+Hiking, climbing, mountain biking, and snowboarding are my seasonally dependent go-to's.
+I've participated in a variety of club sports over the years, including soccer, tennis, dodgeball, and as the founder of the Fox Point Booters, a competitive league team in Providence, RI.

 *![](teamphoto.jpg)
 [Fox Point Booters](https://www.instagram.com/foxpointbooters/), on a dusty field in Providence RI*